anujaverma11/All-about-React/readme.md

 - Can use 'state' -  easier to handle user input
 - Understand lifecycle events - Easier to do things the app first starts

+### REACT Component and State

+Rules of Class Components
+ - Must be A Javascript Class
+ - Must extend (subclass) React.Component
+ - Must define a 'render' method that returns some amount of JSX

+Rules of State
+- Only usable with Class Components
+- You will confuse props with state
+- 'State' is a JS object that contains data relevant to a component to (almost) instantly rerender
+- State must be initialized when a component is created.
+- State can only be updated using the function 'setState'